Doth-J/node-red-contrib-typescript-template/README.md

         // These will be accessible and configurable from the edit dialog (Check next step)
         // These will need to match the configuration properties defined in your node' config interface
         // The `name`,`type`,`id` and `z` variables are created and required by Node-RED
         // !!!
-DON'T use the properties above, unless you know what you're doing :) !!!
+DON'T use the default properties above, unless you know what you're doing! :)
         defaults: {
             name: {value:''},
             topic: {value:''}